innoq/architecture-antipatterns/_patterns/malignant_growth.md

 - > A certain amount of up-front planning and design is not only important, but inevitable [Piecemeal Growth]
 - Do internal and external reviews regularly to get _feedback_ about your system
 - Use the feedback to steer the system's evolution
-- Do changes in small, manageable chunks (piecemeal growth)
+- Do changes in small, manageable chunks [Piecemeal Growth]
 - Continuous integration
 - No separate development and maintenance team
 - Refactoring, as soon as needed

 ## What are suggestions to get out of the situation if we ended up in it?
-- consolidation and refactoring
+- Consolidation and refactoring
-- get an external architecture review, apply proposals for improvement
+- Get an external architecture review, apply proposals for improvement
-- start from scratch
+- Start from scratch

 ## Related Patterns
 - [Big Ball of Mud]